[caption id="attachment_7334" align="aligncenter" width="550"]

 Evaluating Used Equipment

-1. Physical Evaluation – When evaluating “pre-loved” equipment for purchase, it is wise to start at the source of this equipment–the original manufacturer.
-To ensure the equipment will run efficiently and be flexible to your needs for the foreseeable future, you’ll want to make sure the original manufacturer still has on record any programs, drawings, spare parts lists, specifications, and service records for the equipment.
+- When evaluating "pre-loved" equipment for purchase, it is wise to start at the source of this equipment--the original manufacturer.
+To ensure the equipment will run efficiently and be flexible to your needs for the foreseeable future, you'll want to make sure the original manufacturer still has on record any programs, drawings, spare parts lists, specifications, and service records for the equipment.

 Having access to all of these things has allowed me to assist in many system start-ups with alarming efficiency.
 Someone else has already done the work to start the equipment once, so it would be silly to not gain from their knowledge and be a step ahead of the game.
 If access to this information isn't readily available, it is likely you will be in for a much longer start-up than necessary while programmers dig through code and any worn or broken parts have to be redesigned and fabricated from scratch.

 2. Financial Evaluation

 - Access to equipment histories and revised bills of materials can allow a financial evaluation of the equipment.
 You can quickly establish necessary maintenance intervals and associated costs as well as costs of a spare parts inventory.
 Equipment histories and bills of materials also help you quickly define any necessary changes you’ll need to meet your specific company or industry standard.